-Last season, Carrillo guided Elmhurst to a 19-7 overall record and an 11-5 mark in the CCIW.
+Last season, Carrillo guided Elmhurst to a fifth consecutive trip to the CCIW Tournament.
+In 2016-17, she led Elmhurst to a 19-7 overall record and an 11-5 mark in the CCIW.
 The team made its fourth consecutive trip to the CCIW tournament and recorded its most CCIW victories since the 1990-91 season.
 The 19 overall wins was the most in a single-season since the 1985-86 team won 24.
 Mikaela Eppard earned first-team all-conference and all-region accolades while taking home third-team All-America honors as well.
 Kaela Jones earned the second straight all-conference honor of her career as a second-team selection.

 Carrillo guided the Bluejays to an 18-9 overall record and a 10-4 mark in the CCIW during the 2009-10 season.
 The Bluejays advanced to the CCIW Tournament final for the first time in school history and finished just one win shy of qualifying for the NCAA Tournament.
 The Bluejays' 18 wins were the most victories since the 1985-86 season.
 Elmhurst's 10 CCIW wins were the most victories since the 1990-91 season.
 Carrillo coached Megan Ney, Meghan Merklein and Lyndsie Long to all-CCIW honors in 2010.
 Long became the first player in Elmhurst history to earn All-America honors from both the Women's Basketball Coaches Association (WBCA) and D3hoops.com.
 Long also became the first Bluejay to earn CCIW Player of the Year honors while also being named a finalist for the Jostens Trophy.